 Why a GIS Degree?

-GIS has been the academic and technical growth area of the last few years as we rely more and more on digital mapping and geographic data.
-It has a range of applications across many industries from disaster relief to resource management, fossil fuel prospecting, conservation, civil planning and flood plain management - anything that has or requires a geographic element is either presently using or geographic data or is making plans to expand their GIS capability.
+GIS has become the academic and technical growth area of recent years as we rely more on digital mapping and geographic data.
+The field has applications across many industries, from disaster relief to resource management, fossil fuel prospecting, conservation, civil planning, and flood plain management.
+Anything that has or requires a geographic element is either presently using geographic data or making plans to expand GIS capability.

-There is a range of options to study GIS across the US and many disciplines through which you can get into the industry, as it is a flexible subject with many applications.
+There is a range of options to study GIS across the United States and many disciplines through which you can enter the industry.
+GIS is a flexible subject with diverse applications, making it an excellent choice for those who enjoy problem-solving and technology.

 If you're experienced in GIS in one field, you're well-prepared to take on roles in various other sectors that require GIS skills.
 The methods for managing data remain consistent across different areas, making your expertise adaptable and valuable.